mw9k/magnum/README.md

 # MagNum
-A website to find a chess.com user's 'Magnus Number', using the Chess.com public API.
+A website that uses the chess.com Public API to find a given user's 'Magnus Number'; a chain of victories that leads to GM Magnus Carlsen.

 Live at https://mw9k.github.io/magnum/

-- Unofficial hobby project; not associated with Chess.com.
-- Attempts to find any Chess.com user's 'Magnus Number' - a chain of victories that leads to GM Magnus Carlsen.

 ## Current Algorithm:
 Essentially it works by finding the (approximately) best rated